wmorgan/dcos-docs/1.7/administration/installing/cloud/oracle/index.md

 ## Configure and install the DC/OS cluster

-1. Create a directory named `genconf` on your bootstrap instance using `mkdir –p genconf` and create a configuration file `genconf/config.yaml` with the following content:
+1. Create a directory named `genconf` on your bootstrap instance using `mkdir -p genconf` and create a configuration file `genconf/config.yaml` with the following content:

   ```yaml
   agent_list: